CIT85/casarahl-pub/w4_css/css.md

 When choosing a font family if it cant find the first choose it will has suggested font that it will choose as a fall back.

+h2hyperlinkh2

+before visting the link it is blue after visitng the link its purple you want your hyperlink to stand out

+h3psudeo class and specificityh3
+ psuedeo represent the current state of the element like if its been visited or not

+ the anchor element with a psudeo has more specificity than the element or others. also one can over ride the others have it in the right order

+ anchor tag
+visited class
+hover class
+active class